rugbyprof/5143-Operating-Systems/Assignments/04-P03/README.md

 ## Reader Writer Part 1
 #### Due: TBD

 Using the python concurrency mechanism that best fits the job, implement a reader / writer framework that will keep a shared memory section safe so that readers will get accurate data and writers won't conflict with each other.
 This is the first part of our concurrency project in which we protect a critical section of local code.
 Next project will involve protecting a similar critical section of code via network requests.

-The reader/writer problem is a classic which is still very much relevant in todays architexture, especially with database and file servers being so prevalent.
+The reader/writer problem is a classic which is still very much relevant in todays architecture, especially with database and file servers being so prevalent.
 The problem is as follows:

 > -   Any processes can read from the shared resource, even while others are reading.
 > -   Any process may write to the shared resource.